 -less than a quart of white paint (I used leftover primer we had around), optional

 This was my first time working with OSB board.
 I got the idea from Trey's old loft (where he lived before we married and moved in together).
 His floors were made up of exposed OSB panels, and it was actually sort of pretty.
-Once I discovered how insanely cheap this material is I knew it would come in handy with a project someday. :)
+Once I discovered how insanely cheap this material was, I knew it would come in handy with a project someday. :)

 Total cost: $98

 This is only the cost of supplies we purchased specifically for this project.
-This does not include the cost of tools, as we already owned those and use them in many of our wood-based projects.Before we jump into how we made this table I'd like to make a quick note about my dad.
-As you can see from the photo above I created this project with my dad, Don Chapman.
+This does not include the cost of tools, as we already owned those and use them in many of our wood-based projects.Before we jump into how we made this table, I'd like to make a quick note about my dad.
+As you can see from the photo above, I created this project with my dad, Don Chapman.
 I love working with my dad on bigger projects for my home or the blog because he's a much more experienced craftsman than myself.
 So, I get to learn from his expertise as we work on projects together.
 I also want to inform you that if you plan to create a table like this, similar in size, you will need to work with a partner.
 Just the sheer weight of some of the materials for this project requires two people.
 Most projects on ABM can be created by yourself, but not this one.
-So, get a buddy or call up your dad and spend a Saturday together making this. :)Step One: Build the table body.
+So, get a buddy or call up your dad and spend a Saturday together making this. 🙂Step One: Build the table body.
 We had our OSB panels cut down to the 3/4" x 48" x 78" size; they typically come sized to 3/4" x 48" x 96".
-We purchased our panels from Lowe's and because they are so heavy and hard to work with we had them cut them down the size we needed to fit our space.
+We purchased our panels from Lowe's, and because they are so heavy and hard to work with, we had them cut them down to the size we needed to fit our space.
 It's always a good idea to measure your space when you're planning to build a large table.
-Older houses or custom spaces often need tables in less than typical sizes.
-Which is one of the benefits of building your own.
+Older houses or custom spaces often need tables in less than typical sizes, which is one of the benefits of building your own.

 Cut the 1 1/2" x 3 1/2" boards to become the inside of your table.
 This is going to make up your cubby holes and also add more stability to your table.
 Above you see how we designed ours.
 Once you have the wood cut, screw in place.
 Add the second layer of the table body and screw into the boards as well.
 This will create a kind of sandwich over those boards you see above.